-Christmas is the most wonderful time of the year, and Spain is no different.
-But Spanish Christmas decorations and activities and New Year customs may be a bit surprising.
-Here are the 9 weirdest and wackiest Christmas and New Year celebrations in Spain:
+Christmas is the most wonderful time of the year.
+All around the world people celebrate the holiday and enjoy the festive period, and of course Spain is no different in that regard.
+However, Christmas and New Years in Spain is not quite the same as many other countries: here the locals have many of their own typically Spanish Christmas decorations and activities and New Year customs that may be a bit surprising to foreigners.
+We've put together some of the weirdest and wackiest Christmas and New Year celebrations in Spain:

 There is no Santa Claus

-Traditionally, Spanish people have never celebrated Father Christmas coming to town in December.
-Instead, the presents are delivered to children on 6th January by the Reyes Magos, the Three Wise Men.
-This means Spanish kids have to wait a full twelve days more than us to receive their gifts, although nowadays this is starting to change, and they get Christmas presents on both Christmas Day and 6th January, which is the Feast of the Epiphany.
+Traditionally, Spanish people have never celebrated Father Christmas coming to town in December, although it is becoming more common.
+Instead, the presents are usually delivered to children on 6th January by the Reyes Magos, the Three Wise Men.
+This means Spanish kids have to wait a full twelve days more than most of us to receive their gifts, although nowadays this is starting to change, and many get Christmas presents on both Christmas Day and 6th January, which is the Feast of the Epiphany.

 The fat lottery

-The clock is counting down to the New Year, and in every town square and every household in Spain, people are holding a handful of 12 grapes to say goodbye to 2019...
+The clock is counting down to the New Year, and in every household in Spain, people are holding a handful of 12 grapes to say goodbye to 2021...
 3… 2… 1… and instead of shouting “Happy New Year!” and kissing each other, the Spaniards are busy trying to eat the twelve grapes before the twelve chimes of the bells are over.
 If you don’t manage to eat them all, they say you’ll have bad luck for the following year.
-Best to eat those New Year grapes just in case.
+You might not be superstitious, but best to get all those New Year grapes down for a lucky 2022... just in case!

 Christmas food in Spain

 We all know that Spain does great food, and at Christmas they have some great festive specialties.
-The main Crimbo meal normally takes place on 24th December, Christmas Eve, and they eat the obligatory Serrano ham, but seafood and fish also play a big part in the menu, especially king prawns.
-For dessert, there is the almond sweet turrón and the Roscón de Reyes, a cake filled with whipped cream with candied fruits on top and a bean and a figurine baked inside.
-If you get the piece with the little toy, you win the honour of wearing a crown, but if your slice contains the bean, you’ll have to pay for next year’s roscón!
+The main Crimbo meal normally takes place on 24th December, Christmas Eve, and while of course they eat the obligatory Serrano ham, seafood and fish also play a big part in the menu, especially king prawns, which might seem odd to some anglophones.
+For dessert, there is the almond sweet turrón which is like nougat, and the star of the show, the Roscón de Reyes, a cake filled with whipped cream with candied fruits on top and a bean and a figurine baked inside.
+If you get the slice with the little toy, you win the honour of wearing a crown, but if your slice contains the bean, you’ll have to pay for next year’s roscón!

 Portal de Belén

-The portal de Belén is a common Spanish Christmas decoration, with many shops and homes setting one up.
-So what is a portal de Belén?
-This model of Bethlehem uses small models and figures to represent the Nativity scene of Jesus’s birth.
-It can be as simple as just Mary, Joseph and Jesus in his manger, or they can be huge and elaborate structures showing the desert, the 3 Wise Men, and even the ‘caganer’, a tiny figurine of a guy pooping on the floor.
+The portal de Belén is a common Spanish Christmas decoration, with many shops, local councils and homes setting one up.
+But what is a portal de Belén?
+As Spain is traditionally a Catholic country, many believers choose to remember the original meaning of Christmas and display these models of Bethlehem, scenes which use small models and figures to represent the Nativity Scene of the birth of Jesus.
+It can be as simple as just Mary, Joseph and the baby Jesus in his manger, But many people go all out: huge and elaborate structures showing the desert, the town, the 3 Wise Men, shepards, and even the ‘caganer’, a tiny figurine of a guy pooping on the floor.

 The Caga Tió